EugeneDae/Run-in-Terminal-Bundle/README.md

 ------------------------------------------------------------------------
 Written by Eugene ‘Dae’ Zuyev (dae@cyberic.eu).

 Any feedback is appreciated.
-Feel free to use the code under the terms of MIT License (see LICENSE).
+Feel free to use the code under the terms of the MIT License (see LICENSE).